Happy Heart Ranch

 The day before, we go to the herd and let them know the harvest time has begun and we will return in the morning.
 We ask those who are ready, to set themselves apart.

-At dawn the following morning everyone is cleansed with sage again.
+At dawn the following morning everyone is cleansed with sage.
 All the equipment, guns, bullets, knives and vehicles are also cleansed and blessed with sage.
-As the hunters depart for the mountain the sacred pipe is offered again and held open until the message can be heard that the hunt is complete.

 The animal is carried off the mountain and taken directly to the processor.
 The hides and skulls are delivered for finishing and tanning.
 All of the by-products are being used including the bones.